SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 For storing the unique carrier PINs, recovery email credentials, and account passwords that protect against SIM swap attacks, we recommend NordPass (zero-knowledge encryption, free tier available) or 1Password for family or team use.
 Both support storing secure notes alongside passwords, which is useful for keeping carrier PINs and recovery codes organized.

-See our full security tools guide for more recommendations on building a resilient personal security stack.
+See our full security tools guide for more recommendations on building a resilient personal security stack, and our identity theft protection guide for broader coverage of how to safeguard your personal information.